The Solitaire Conspiracy: Reception

-The game's PC version received an aggregate score of 70/100 on Metacritic, indicating "mixed to average" reviews.
+The game's PC version received an aggregate score of 70 out of 100 on Metacritic, indicating "mixed or average" reviews.

 Peter Glagowski of TheGamer rated the game 4/5 stars, calling it short but "refreshingly stylistic", and praising the story as "rather cool", but noting that there was little that the game had changed about the base game of solitaire and that skilled players could "blitz" the campaign easily.

 Andrew King of GameSpot rated the game 7/10 points, calling the game "exciting", "well-paced", and "a solid take on solitaire", but criticizing the story as "weak" and "too static to work well as a spy thriller", calling it "like a dress rehearsal via Zoom call".
 He praised Miller's acting as Jim Ratio, but called him unconvincing as Solitaire.

 Josh Wise of VideoGamer.com rated the game 6/10 points, criticizing its tone and "low-rent comic" themes, and stating that the plot twist "came as no surprise whatsoever".